featuring Claire McConaughy, Matt Wrbican with Phil Rostek and James Nelson

 About the artist:

-Sue Wrbican lives and works in the Washington D.C. metro area.
+Sue Wrbican lives and works in the Washington D.C. metro area in Alexandria, VA.
+Her sculpture Buoyant Force (2020) is presently installed at Tephra ICA.
 In the Fall of 2017, she presented her extensive artistic exploration into the work of Kay Sage at the Greater Reston Art Center in Virginia.
 In 2015 her site specific sculpture, The Eventual Outcome of an Instant was constructed at the Seligmann Center in Sugar Loaf, NY.
 Her video Back Roof is part of Miranda July’s Joanie 4 Jackie Archive at the Getty Research Institute, Los Angeles, CA. In 2014 she presented her installation and lecture Continue the Temporary and It Becomes Forever at the Zizek Studies conference at the University of Cincinnati’s College of Design, Art, Architecture and Planning.